Gunesh

-Gunesh (گونش)efn|Also romanized as Gūnesh is a village in Chelevand Rural District of Lavandevil District in Astara County, Gilan province, Iran.
+Gunesh (گونش) (Note: Also romanized as Gūnesh) is a village in Chelevand Rural District of Lavandevil District in Astara County, Gilan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 38 in eight households.
 The following census in 2011 counted a population below the reporting threshold.
 The 2016 census measured the population of the village as 14 people in five households.